 Easy tip to stay organized:

-, opens new window to help you keep track of your Medicare information and compare plans you might be considering for 2021.
+Download a personal Medicare planner, PDF to help you keep track of your Medicare information and compare plans you might be considering.

 Confirm your eligibility

-Visit , opens new window and answer a few simple questions to confirm your eligibility to enroll.
+Visit Medicare.gov and answer a few simple questions to confirm your eligibility to enroll.

 Be aware of important dates